Research Vision: Technobiology Paradigm Shift in Personalized Nanomedicine

 - Multifunctional Nanoformulations for Field-controlled 3-D Diagnostics and Treatment

 - Carbon based nanostructures and nanodevices for regenerative medicine

 - Imprint Nanofabrication of Nanoparticles

 - Ion Beam Proximity Lithography (IBPL) Nanofabrication of Nanoparticles

 - Angstrom-resolution Field-controlled Scaning Probe Microscopy Imaging of Nanoformulations

-* Research in the Center is supported through grants from National Institute of Health (NIH), National Science Foundation (NSF), and Department of Defense (DoD), research awards from industry, awards from the State of Florida, and private donations.
+* Research in the Center is supported through grants from National Institutes of Health (NIH), National Science Foundation (NSF), and Department of Defense (DoD) agencies, research awards from industry, awards from the State of Florida, and private donations.